sonic-net/SONiC/doc/voq/voq_hld.md

 ### 2.6.2.3 Kernel Routing Table Footprint
 The use of the Datappath to route host packet flows for ports on other asics raises the question of whether we need the full routing table in the Kernel.
 The answer (pending a bit more investigation) seems to be that the kernel does NOT need all the routes.
-In fact seems logical to conclude that the only routes that are needed in the kernel are the direct routes for the interfaces configured on the local SONiC instance.
+In fact it seems logical to conclude that the only routes that are needed in the kernel are the direct routes for the interfaces configured on the local SONiC instance.
 All other routes can be eliminated from the kernel and replaced with the simple default route that points to the local cpu-port-interface as the Next-Hop.
 This would ensure that all host packet flows (outside of directly attached hosts) could be routed by the datapath.
 The advantages of this are kind of obvious
 1. Much smaller in the kernel footprint for SONiC(very few routes in kernel)
 2. Much greater fate sharing between terminated and forwarded packet flows.